If the last one didn’t immediately pop into your mind, you aren’t alone.

 This leads to a more productive plant, longevity, and a larger harvest for you over the years.

-However, be sure not to prune the base runners which grow upwards.
+However, be sure not to prune the base runners that grow upwards.
 By pruning, you’re trying to encourage more upward growing vines to form.

-Cranberry plants have certain pests and diseases which affects them.
+Cranberry plants have several pests and diseases that affect them.
 The pests and diseases you should watch out for are:

-These are small flies with white wings who hang around the bottom side of the leaves of your plant.
+These are small flies with white wings that hang around the bottom side of the leaves of your plant.
 They suck the juices from the plant to survive.